Back to Dealing with Cold Sores articles

 Tea bag icon

-Using tea bags may cool down any redness around the cold sore, but it won’t fight the infection.1
+Using a tea bag as a cool compress may cool down any redness around the cold sore, similar to its use for other inflammation of the skin.
+It likely cannot, however, fight the full infection.1

 Alcohol/witch hazel icon

-Rubbing alcohol and witch hazel are astringents.
-They might dry out the cold sore but they are not clinically proven to heal them.2
+Rubbing alcohol and witch hazel are astringents, which might help dry out the cold sore.1,3 Using one or both of these, however, has not been proven to heal the cold sore itself, and may cause excessive drying.

 Ice cube icon